MicrosoftDocs/visualstudio-docs/docs/profiling/profile-apps-from-command-line.md

 ---
 title: "Measure performance from the command line"
-description: "Measure CPU performance and managed memory usage in your application from the command line." ms.date: 09/06/2023 ms.topic: conceptual
+description: Measure your application performance from the command line, and gather performance data for CPU usage, .NET memory allocation, instrumentation, and database queries. ms.date: 09/06/2023 ms.topic: conceptual
 helpviewer_keywords: